-Troia may be reached by ferry from the city of Setubal which takes a thirty minute crossing time or alternatively can be reaced by car via Alcacer do Sal or Grandola.
+Troia may be reached by ferry from the city of Setubal which is a twenty-five minute crossing if your taking the car or 10 minutes if you use the catamaran as a pedestrian.

 Troia is a stunning area of natural beauty and is home to over two species of birds, much fauna and a much loved pod of dolphins.

 Due to her incredible beauty and charm Tróia has become a privileged destination for the rich and famous and is the perfect place for that deserved relaxation or for those of us who enjoy any number of outdoor pursuits.

 The Peninsula now boasts the Troia golf club, marina, three luxury hotels, spas and casino and throughout the seasons you may enjoy sea and river fishing, sailing, wind surfing, sun worship, kayaking, golf, sailing, running, cycling and stroll at your leisure many of her stunningly beautiful trails.

 There are an extremely low number of full time residents with her numbers only swelling in the summer months.

 The neighbourhoods along the peninsula are Vilas do Mar, troiaresort, troia vila and Soltroia.